grafana/mimir/docs/sources/operators-guide/tools/mimir-continuous-test.md

 - Set `-tests.write-endpoint` to the base endpoint on the write path.
 Remove any trailing slash from the URL.
 The tool appends the specific API path to the URL, for example `/api/v1/push` for the remote-write API.
 - Set `-tests.read-endpoint` to the base endpoint on the read path.
 Remove any trailing slash from the URL.
 The tool appends the specific API path to the URL, for example `/api/v1/query_range` for the range-query API.
 - Set `-tests.tenant-id` to the tenant ID to use to write and read metrics in tests.
+- Set `-tests.smoke-test` to run the test once and immediately exit.
+In this mode, the process exit code is non-zero when the test fails.

 > **Note:** You can run `mimir-continuous-test -help` to list all available configuration options.